peter-leonov/type-predicate-generator/generator/compare.md

 // Return
 ```

-There is not second `GetNamedProperty` in the local variable code.
+There is no second `GetNamedProperty` in the local variable code.
 It uses one more register though.

 ### Generator also tests the generated code

-As part of the predicates generating Generator also optionally dumps a load of unit tests that you can run next to your app test suite.
+As a bonus during the predicates generation Generator can also optionally emit a load of unit tests for the generated predicates.
+You can run these tests as part of your application's test suite.

-AT the moment this is a rather unique feature that I hope is gonna be picked up by other tool makers.
-Read about the approach here: ggggg
+At the moment this is a rather unique feature that I hope is gonna be picked up by other tool makers.
+Read more about the approach [here](https://github.com/peter-leonov/type-predicate-generator/issues/18).

-## ChatGPT
+## Is it better than ChatGPT?

-Yep, seriously.
+Yep, it yet is.

-You can trust the produced code as Generator is too trivial to hallucinate.
-Generator responds with an error to the types it cannot convert instead of producing incorrect code.
+As is going more important these days with AI producing more and more content, with Generator you can trust the produced code as it's a trivial tool that is too simple to hallucinate.
+Generator responds with an error to the types it cannot convert instead of producing incorrect code and convincing you it's correct.

 I tried Copilot and ChatGPT.
-Both AI tools produced unsafe TS that could not even compile without errors no matter what prompt I used.
-ChatGPT simply broke in the middle of the code generation with completely out of context symbols.
+Both AI tools produced unsafe TS that could not even compile without errors at first no matter what prompt I used.
+On one of runs ChatGPT simply broke in the middle of the code generation with a set completely out of context symbols.

+And as becomes more visible, Generator is way faster than any AI tool.
+Ah, forgot to mention, Generator is also free.

-## Footnotes
+## Summary

-In some cases the code produced by other tools might have seemed incorrect to me for some tricky corner cases.
-While it's of course possible to go and fix the tool, I decided to challenge the approach as a whole.
-This is why Generator is a tool that is dead simple inside by relying on other tools to produce the code (TS API) minify the code (esbuild), makes the produced code strictly type safe (using `satisfies` operator) and augments it all with a unit test generator (using JS generators).
-It's not only that Generator's code base is simple, but also the feature set is minimal.
+In some cases the code produced by other tools might have seemed incorrect for some corner cases.
+While it's of course possible to just go and fix the existing tools, I though that it's better to challenge the status quo and go full type safe.

+Generator is also a tool that is dead simple inside by relying on other tools to do the rest of heavy lifting: to produce the code Generator uses TypeScript API, for minification expects the `esbuild` with default setting, for type checking, obviously, makes the produced code strictly typed and uses the `satisfies` operator.
+In addition to this Generator augments it all with emitting a set of unit test to test the other generated code.
+Also, the feature set is minimal.
-Under the hood Generator uses the ViewModel-like architecture to separate the module layers to foster independent development and testing.
-This means that when TypeScript breaks their public API next time it's gonna be trivial to identify where and provide a fix for just one layer.
-In theory, the layered architecture allows to plug any type system that describes JS into Generator and still produce the same predicate code.
-I sincerely hope that we as JS community are gonna settle on TypeScript though.